-This section of the trail follows the Tothill Ranges, which boast the largest remaining section of remnant scrub in the area and are one of the delights of the Mid-North.
-There are pleasant vistas over the surrounding farmland, with constant reminders of 19th century optimism and 21st century technology.
+This section of the Trail follows the Tothill Range, one of the delights of the Mid North which boast the largest remaining section of remnant scrub in the area.
+You’ll have pleasant views over the surrounding farmland, with constant reminders of the juxtaposition of 19th century optimism and 21st century technology.

 Webb Gap